-Using weights of evidence techniques, prospectivity maps were produced over each study area in New Zealand that assessed the probability of finding gold deposits based on input predictive maps that represent all stages of the mineral system model defined for epithermal gold.
+Using weights of evidence techniques, mineral potential maps were produced over each study area, assessing the probability of finding gold deposits based on input predictive maps that represent all stages of the epithermal gold mineral system model.

-Following the development of the successful "Epithermal Gold in New Zealand: GIS Data Package and Prospectivity Modelling" – a collaboration between Kenex, GNS and the Ministry of Economic Development in 2003-04, we are pleased to advise that an updated version of a New Zealand Epithermal Gold prospectivity model has been completed and is available for purchase from Kenex.
+Following the development of the successful "Epithermal Gold in New Zealand: GIS Data Package and Prospectivity Modelling", a collaboration between Kenex, GNS, and the Ministry of Economic Development in 2003-04, we are pleased to advise that an updated version of a New Zealand Epithermal Gold mineral potential map has been completed and is available for purchase from Kenex.

-- Develop a prospectivity model to indentify the most prospective areas in New Zealand for epithermal mineralisation.
+- Develop a mineral potential map to identify the most prospective areas in New Zealand for epithermal gold mineralisation.